sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-detail-page/cp-mobile-dev-kit-detail-page.md

 *  Add some controls to the page to display information like id, name, email, phone, address
 *  Create a new navigation action to the customer details page
 *  Navigate from customer list page to details page
-*  Deploy the app metadata to SAP Mobile Services & Cloud Foundry
+*  Deploy the project to SAP Mobile Services
 *  Update the app with new changes

 ![MDK](img-1.0.gif)